Fabrizio-Caruso/Primitive-Pythagorean-Triples/README.md

 ### Use directly a compiler and pass the parameters to customize the computation and display

-Use your prefered C compiler for your target architecture and pass the following parameters:
+Use your preferred C compiler for your target architecture and pass the following parameters:
 1. **-DUSE_SHORT** to force unsigned short computation (faster but at the risk of overflow)
 2. **-DTARGET=1000** to set the number of triples to compute
 3. **-DDISPLAY_START=981** to set the initial triple to display